Changelog

 Before I get too far with my more explicit thoughts and mini review: I own a Samsung Galazy z Fold 4 as well as the XCover6 Pro.
 The Fold series are no-shit phones and work (for me) as a phone, tablet and laptop.
 The XCover6 Pro is up against some serious norms and deep requirements from a power user.
 I use my Fold as my phone, a drawing tablet, and a laptop.
 I don’t mess about and treated the XCover6 Pro the same as I do the Fold to find its limits and areas that I needed to be mindful of for daily use.

-Since I’ll inevitably be asked and this is an important point to make: I’ve used quite a few Doogee and Cat devices over the years and have generally kept up on the unlocked rugged phone offerings over the years.
+Since I’ll inevitably be asked and this is an important point to make: I’ve used Samsung Rugby’s, a Kyocera Duraforce, quite a few Doogee devices and have generally kept up on the unlocked rugged phone offerings over time.
 The Doogee and other Chinese devices rarely get updates, are abandoned after a max of 2 years and, despite being inexpensive, force you to upgrade every 18-24 months if you want to stay even a little current on Android updates.
 Most of the Chinese devices also ship with older Android versions that quickly go unsupported.
-In short: despite the price tag, the Chinese phones are not cheap due to the constant struggle to keep the software even reasonably up to date.
-The Cat devices and similar choices don’t get 5 years of updates, ship with outdated versions of Android and have an even worse problem of ‘cost over time’ than the Chinese options.
+In short: despite the price tag, the Chinese phones are not cheap (over time) due to the constant struggle to keep the software even reasonably up to date.
+The non Chinese options also don’t get 5 years of updates, ship with outdated versions of Android and have an even worse problem of ‘cost over time’ than the Chinese options.
 The XCover6 Pro doesn’t suffer this fate thanks to 5 years of updates from Samsung.
 The math, over time, favors the XCover6 Pro.

-Onto the more specific info about the XCover6 Pro…
+Onto more specific information about the XCover6 Pro…

 Note: the above list of highlights as well as my comments on existing reviews include details that are not mentioned below.